Position Title: Provincial Coordinator

 Details:

-• One year contract position, with the possibility of renewal
+• 1.5-year contract position, with the possibility of renewal

 OPIRG welcomes the contributions that individuals from marginalized communities bring to our organization, and invites Black, Indigenous and Racialized people, poor and working class people and those on social assistance, women, Intersex people, gay, lesbian, bisexual and queer people; transgender, nonbinary and gender diverse people, Two-Spirit people; single parents, members of ethnic minorities, immigrants, people from non-academic backgrounds, disabled, chronically ill or neurodiverse people, people with Acquired Immune Deficiency Syndrome (AIDS) or AIDS-related illnesses, people with records of offences except where it relates to bona fide employment qualifications, people involved in or with experiences in sex work to apply.
+Ontario PIRG welcomes applications from people with disabilities.
+Accommodations are available on request for candidates taking part in all aspects of the selection process.
 We encourage applicants to describe the contributions and experiences they would bring to the OPIRG organization in their cover letter.
 All applicants are asked for a brief statement on their views of power and oppression.

 Job Description

-Job Specifics: This is a part-time one year contract position with the possibility of renewal and/or increased hours contingent on funding availability and upon mutual agreement and the completion of a performance evaluation.
-The contract includes an average of 14 hours per week.
-The rate of pay will be in accordance with the base starting salary for all OPIRG staff, at $26.51 with annual increases based on cost of living.
-A small budget for expenses associated with the work including office supplies and transportation is also provided.
+Job Specifics: This is a part-time contract position with the possibility of renewal and/or increased hours contingent on funding availability and upon mutual agreement and the completion of a performance evaluation.
+The contract includes an average of 20 hours per week.
+The rate of pay will be in accordance with the base starting salary for all OPIRG staff, at $29.08 with annual increases based on cost of living.
+A small budget for expenses associated with the work, including office supplies and transportation, is also provided.

-The Provincial Coordinator reports directly to the Provincial Supervisory Committee but ultimately to the OPIRG Board of Directors.
+The Provincial Coordinator reports directly day-to-day to the Provincial Supervisory Committee but ultimately to the OPIRG Board of Directors.
 The Provincial Coordinator is expected to provide their own computer, phone and workspace in order to carry out the duties of the position.
-Some expenses related to the performance of job duties, such as long distance phone charges, are eligible for reimbursement.
-Some evening and weekend work is required, specifically attendance at the Annual General Meeting and Provincial Board Meeting, which typically occur in October and February.
-Travel to other meetings and to PIRG chapters within Ontario may be required on occasion and the costs related to such travel covered.
+Some expenses related to job performance, such as long-distance phone charges, are eligible for reimbursement.
+Some evening and weekend work is required, specifically attendance at the Annual General Meeting and Provincial Board Meeting, which typically occur in October and February/March.
+Travel to other meetings and to PIRG chapters within Ontario may be required on occasion, and the costs related to such travel covered.

 Roles and Responsibilities